 • Pharmacy “lock-in” programs related to opioid abuse prevention – In implementing provisions of the Comprehensive Addiction and Recovery Act of 2016, CMS proposed a definition of the term “locked-in pharmacy” that has been supported by NACDS.
 This term refers to a plan sponsor’s “lock-in” ability to require beneficiaries who are at-risk for prescription drug abuse or misuse to obtain frequently-abused drugs from selected prescribers and/or network pharmacies.
 CMS’ proposed definition of “locked-in pharmacy” acknowledges that pharmacies with multiple locations that share real-time electronic data should be treated as one pharmacy – thus maintaining the spirit of the law while making appropriate allowances for patients’ convenience.

-• National Council for Prescription Drug Programs (NCPDP) SCRIPT Standard for electronic prescribing – CMS is proposing the adoption of the NCPDP SCRIPT Standard Version 2017071 as the official electronic prescribing standard for transmitting prescriptions and prescription-related information in Medicare Part D. This is consistent with NACDS’ advocacy, and that of Surescripts.
+• National Council for Prescription Drug Programs (NCPDP) SCRIPT Standard for electronic prescribing – CMS is proposing the adoption of the NCPDP SCRIPT Standard Version 2017071 as the official electronic prescribing standard for transmitting prescriptions and prescription-related information in Medicare Part D. This is consistent with NACDS’ advocacy.
 The transition would meet clinical and business needs alike.

 • MTM and the Medical Loss Ratio – As urged by NACDS, CMS’ proposed rule could create a further incentive for plans to utilize MTM programs.
 Under current requirements, Part D plan sponsors and Medicare Advantage plans are required to meet a medical loss ratio of 85 percent, meaning the plan must not spend more than 15 percent on administrative functions.
 The goal is to force plans to spend more on patient care and on items such as quality improving activities (QIA).
 There has been confusion as to whether the services provided in the Part D MTM program are considered an administrative function or a QIA.
 CMS is proposing to clarify that Part D MTM programs will fall under the QIA side of the formula.